gabrielo91/react-index-searcher/README.md

 docker-compose up
 ```

-Then populate the data going to server folder and using:
+Then populate the dat, go to server folder and use:

 ```
 node importData.js
 ```

-In order to make sure this process was successful, visit:
+If you want to make sure this process was successful, visit:

 ```
 http://localhost:5601/app/dev_tools#/console